-To make our light, we started off with a 6-foot 1″ X 12″ – it looked a little something like this:
+We started off with a 6-foot 1″ X 12″ – it looked a little something like this:

 We cut it down to 5 feet, because that was the size we felt worked best with our dining room table (which is 9 feet long).
 If you choose to do this on your own, any length will work, you just may have to adjust the number of light bulbs accordingly.

 We had an idea of how many light bulbs we wanted to do, but we wanted to see how they lined up on the board before we actually made anything official.
 We lined up our lights on the board to see how many across we could feasibly fit, and we ended up deciding that four light bulbs filled it up just enough without being too crowded.
 (Keep in mind, the lights are going to hang from different heights, so even though they look a bit bunched at this point, they won’t once the light is complete.)

 Then, it was time to mark off for our holes.
 We started 1 inch in from the edge and marked every 3 inches after that (so we had marks at 1″, 4″, 7″, and 10″).